 Creation Labs – VIT

-The Creation Labs in VIT is a student-run body that is funded by VIT to produce solutions to real-world problems and allow developers to make awesome stuff!
-During my time in Creation Labs, I was a 3D asset developer and Programmer for the Devember Productions game studio.
-I was part of the team behind games like “Vice Versa Reborn” a simple platformer style game and “Go Home Lenny” a stress-busting third person zombie shooter.
-Alongside the mentioned game projects, I was also involved in minor projects that utilized Augmented Reality and Virtual Reality technologies.
+The Creation Labs in VIT is a student-run body that is funded by VIT University to produce solutions to real-world problems and allow developers to make awesome stuff!
+During my time in Creation Labs, I was a 3D asset developer and programmer for the Devember Productions game studio.
+I was part of the team behind games like “Vice Versa Reborn” a simple 2D platformer game for android and iOS, and “Go Home Lenny” a stress-busting 3D third person zombie shooter for PC.
+Alongside the mentioned game projects, I was also involved in projects that utilized Augmented Reality and Virtual Reality technologies.

 Hackathons and Game Jams!